monk-io/docs/docs/guides/k8s-migrate.md

             image: mreferre/yelb-ui
 ```

-Which is simple as that and should be enough for the following component to start.
+That should be enough for the component to start.

 !!! note

     We've deliberately skipped `containerPort`, but we'll get to that part later.
-For now we want to try to start every single component (or not).
+For now, we want to try to start every single component (or not).

 ### yelb-appserver

-We will do the same with appserver.
+We'll do the same with appserver.
 It's YAML spec looks like:

 ```yaml
 apiVersion: apps/v1